Reasons why babies neglect one arm and hand

 At this age babies tend to hold their hands lightly fisted with the thumb next to the index finger most of the time.
 But they will also open and close the fingers, and will move the fingers separately, pointing with one finger or bringing the tip of the thumb and forefinger together.

-Observing your baby
+Tips for observing your baby

 Take time to observe your baby when she is awake, alert and happy.
 Let her lie on a firm flat surface and observe her movements.
 If she is not very active, talk to her to raise her level of arousal to get her moving.